 In the blink of an eye, parents across the world have become teachers, and teachers have scrambled to re-apply their knowledge and skills to teach remotely.
 Pupils used to being in close quarters with their peers now find themselves alone, in front of a screen.
 Each side has to master new technologies, all in a time of never-ending complex changes.
 At Oakham, all have had to step outside their comfort zones, take a deep breath and dive in, as the established school community rapidly learns, adjusts and delivers to meet the needs of everyone in this new context.
 It has been a whirlwind of change, but as we settle into the realities of this new era of education, guided by our core values, there are some smiles to be seen, albeit on screen.

-The first question we asked ourselves at Oakham was what should we prioritise in this new digital world of education, as it would be naive to think it could stay exactly the same as the typical school experience.
+Values first The first question we asked ourselves at Oakham was what should we prioritise in this new digital world of education, as it would be naive to think it could stay exactly the same as the typical school experience.
 There was one central tenet that we wanted to hold and replicate digitally: the relationships within our community.

 Firstly, in class; teaching is built on strong pupil-teacher two-way teaching relationships, so we decided to embrace fully two-way virtual education, rather than simply setting work to be done remotely, without any interaction or feedback.
 Rather than expect parents to become teachers overnight, we were adamant we would remain the teachers, fulfilling our duty to our pupils and parents.